Nazulka/Visit-Kyrgyzstan/README.md

     entering incorrect email address.
     * "Submit" button changes color on hover as intended.
-    * JavaScript reset function is working correctly as the form resets after users fill in all input fields with valid data and click on "Submit" button it returns the form to it's initial state.
+    * JavaScript reset function is working correctly as the form resets after users fill in all input fields with valid data and click on "Submit" button, it returns the form to it's initial state.
     * When the form has been submitted, users see a customised SweetAlert2 message to confirm their action has been successful / failed.
 This has been tested and is working as expected.
+    * The Contact Form has been correctly linked to EmailJS and sends an email every time users submit the form.

 * Footer
     * Footer is responsive and always stays on the bottom of the page.
 This have been tested by reducing / increasing the screen width and is working as intended.